kepat/cordova-plugin-ibeacon/README.md

+## Forked Repository

+This is a forked repository from [https://github.com/petermetz/cordova-plugin-ibeacon](https://github.com/petermetz/cordova-plugin-ibeacon).

+The purpose of this forked repository is to extend the capability of the plugin.

+### Changes

+See the CHANGELOG.md for more details.

+Android

+* 4.0.0 - Upgraded the altbeacon sdk to the latest version.
+Modified the codes used as the sdk deprecated some functions.
+Updated some naming conventions within the plugin.xml.

+---

+Below contains the original content of README.md file from the main author of the plugin.

+---

 <!---
  license: Licensed to the Apache Software Foundation (ASF) under one
          or more contributor license agreements.
 See the NOTICE file